-We’re giving away five copies of Live Alone and Like It: The Classic Guide for the Single Woman, but you have to work if you want one.
-The five best commenters for this coming week—from today, Friday, Dec.
-12 through Thursday, Dec.
-19—will be awarded with one.
+We’re giving five winners a copy of Who’s The Blonde That Married What’s-His-Name?
+But you have to work if you want one.
+The five best commenters for this coming week—from today, Friday, August 14 through Thursday, August 20—will be awarded one.
 So, be as clever, smart, and original as you can!
 Click HERE to read the official rules.
 Keep reading »

 Chick lit just got a whole lot less expensive.
 No, the price of the sometimes throwaway-quality books hasn’t gone down, but many recently published and upcoming books in this genre take the recession into account.
 Storylines in recession chick-lit books include dealing with a husband being investigated for embezzlement, scrimping on extravagant expenses after going through a divorce, and wearing less expensive clothes.
 Dang!
 Is nothing sacred?
 Keep reading »